 For the remainder of your time, you may be involved in any or all of the following general duties:

-We have two homestay options, just 5 minutes drive from SANCCOB.
+Your homestay is just a 5-minute drive from SANCCOB.
 A homestay is a great way to learn more about how real South Africans live and they have the added bonus of including all your meals.
 Each homestay is safe and secure and includes the following facilities:

-One of the homestays has 3 friendly dogs, and the other has a dog and a cat.
+The homestay has 3 friendly dogs, and a cat.
 If you are allergic or averse to any of these animals please let us know.

 If you prefer backpacker style accommodation and preparing your own meals, have a look at our African Penguin and Seabird Rehabilitation - Backpacker page.